All about Funding

 Can I do intraday trading in MTF?

 No, MTF or Margin Trading Funding is a funding system and Intraday should not be done in it.
 Intraday trades can however, be done in MIS, Cover and Bracket order provided sufficient margins are available in your Cash segment.
 In case, you want to cover a position created in MTF during the day, you may convert the MTF position first to MIS / NRML and then square it off subsequently.

 What will happen if the stocks I bought under MTF is not delivered on the payout date?

-When the shares bought under MTF are not delivered by the clearing corporate on T+2 date, in the payout settlement, those shares are either expected to be settled in Auction Normal settlement or a corresponding auction credit is expected to be received.
-On the payout date, if the stocks are not received, then the purpose position that was marked in MTF will be reversed from MTF and posted to Normal segment.
+When the shares bought under MTF are not delivered by the clearing corporation on T+1 date, in the payout settlement, those shares are either expected to be settled in Auction Normal settlement or a corresponding auction credit is expected to be received.
+On the payout date, if the stocks are not received, then the purchase position that was marked in MTF will be reversed from MTF and posted to Normal segment.